AdobeDocs/journeys.nl-NL/help/using/datasource/about-data-sources.md

 1. Klik in het bovenste menu op het tabblad **[!UICONTROL Data Sources]**.

    De lijst met databronnen wordt weergegeven.
-Zie [](../about/user-interface.md) voor meer informatie over de interface.
+See [this page](../about/user-interface.md) for more information on the interface.

    ![](../assets/journey18.png)

-1. Vervolgens kunt u veldengroepen toevoegen aan de ingebouwde databron (zie [](../datasource/adobe-experience-platform-data-source.md)) of een nieuwe externe databron maken (zie [](../datasource/external-data-sources.md)) en gekoppelde veldengroepen (zie [](../datasource/field-groups.md)).
+1. Then you can either add field groups to the built-in data source (see [this page](../datasource/adobe-experience-platform-data-source.md)) or create a new external data source (see [this page](../datasource/external-data-sources.md)) and associated field groups (see [this page](../datasource/field-groups.md)).

    ![](../assets/journey23.png)